emrld52/ZombieGuy40/README.md

 # How If/Any AI Has Been Used 🤖

 All art, code, music and sound is entirely produced by myself and myself only.
 Nothing has been directly copy-pasted from any AI chatbot, no generated content has been used.
-The use of AI chatbots for debugging is the only use of AI this project, I have tried to use AI in such a way that it works WITH me when I need it, as opposed to working FOR me.
+The use of AI chatbots for debugging has been the only use of AI this project, I have tried to use AI in such a way that it works WITH me when I need it, as opposed to working FOR me.

 # Redistribution 🎁